-Has your thesis had a certain influence on deciding on the research assignment?if yes, in what way?
+Has your thesis had a certain influence on deciding on the subject for your research assignment?
+Or are the subjects not related?

-To what sense would you like your research project, and it’s methodology, to correspond to your practice after graduation?
+To what sense would you like this project, and it’s methodology, to correspond to your practice after graduation?

-Could you inform us on your client and type of assignment for the practical assignment?
+Could you inform me on your client and type of assignment for the practical assignment?

-Any advice or tips for upcoming graduate students or new students?
+Any tips for upcoming graduate students? of for new students?